 Before heading back to our spot for the evening we stopped off at the wonderful bakery, Ragoussis, where baclava was acquired.

-The next day started with a quick hike after breakfast up to an old monastery about 20 minutes up the road.
+The next day started with a quick hike after breakfast up to an old monastery about twenty minutes up the road.
 It was closed and an old man nearby told Christos (in Greek) "Nobody there anymore" and that the keys were in Naoussa if we wanted access (far too much trouble).

 Ah well, it was a good hike and it offered amazing views out over the island to the sea.